robcarver17/skipperman/docs/identify_cadets_at_event_help.md

-Skipperman will attempt to identify all the cadets in imported registration data.
+Skipperman will attempt to identify all the sailors at an event in imported registration data.
 If the cadet isn't *identical* to one that is already in the data (EXACTLY the same name, and date of birth), then Skipperman will ask you to add the cadet to it's data.
 You will see a screen like this:

+[TOC]

+# Importing registration data

 ***
 ***